 Understanding who visits coastal and marine areas and why is crucial for natural resource managers.
-However, this information is often unavailable and expensive to collect.
-This project will use technological advances in smartphone technology to estimate visitor use trends within the Middle Peninsula in Virginia.
-Information will be used by managers to understand human pressures on reserve sites and potential barriers to access for underserved communities.
+However, this information is expensive to collect and, therefore, often unavailable.
+This project will combine three data sources to better understand outdoor recreation in coastal Virginia.
+Information can be used by local managers and municipalities to understand visitor experiences, pressures on recreational sites, and potential barriers to access for underserved communities.

 Why We Care